COP28 enters crunch time with countries at odds over fossil fuels | Headlines

 - United Arab Emirates

-Stiell said there had been progress in resolving some disagreements over the last day, but warned that "each step back from the highest ambition will cost countless millions of lives".
-Countries at the U.N. climate summit in Dubai were waiting on Monday for the COP28 Presidency, held by the United Arab Emirates, to release a new draft text of what would be the hoped-for final agreement.

-"Clear the unnecessary tactical blockades out of the way.
-And there have been many along this journey," Stiell said at a press conference Monday morning.
-He said two key issues were still in debate: how ambitious nations were willing to be in tackling climate change, and how much funding and support they would provide to back up that aim.
+The COP28 climate negotiations entered crunch time on Monday with countries set for a final summit face-off over whether to reach a global agreement to phase out fossil fuels.
+U.N.
+Secretary General Antonio Guterres sought to encourage a consensus, saying a central benchmark of success for COP28 would be whether it yields a deal to reduce coal, oil and gas use fast enough to avert disastrous climate change.

+"That doesn't mean that all countries must phase out fossil fuels at the same time," he told reporters at the Dubai summit, which is scheduled to end on Tuesday but could go on longer if negotiations drag on.
+Guterres echoed a call from many developing nations that have said any COP28 deal to overhaul the world's energy system must be matched with sufficient financial support to help them do this.

-A coalition of more than 80 countries including the United States, the European Union and small island nations are pushing for an agreement that includes language to "phase out" fossil fuels, a feat not achieved in 30 years of the U.N. summits.
-They are coming up against some strong opposition.
+"The gap does not relate to ambition, but the gap relates to the question of means of implementation," South African Environment Minister Barbara Creecy told other ministers on Sunday.
+A coalition of more than 100 countries including oil and gas producers the United States, Canada and Norway, as well as the European Union and climate-vulnerable island nations, want an agreement that includes language to "phase out" fossil fuels, a feat not achieved in 30 years of the U.N. summits.

+The emissions from burning fossil fuels are by far the main driver of climate change.
+Canadian Environment Minister Steven Guilbeault told Reuters a deal on phasing out fossil fuels was being opposed by OPEC, the club of oil-producing countries.

+"They're opposed to the fossil fuel language, they're trying to block negotiations on just about everything else.
+And that's very unhelpful.
+And for parts of the world, life-threatening," Guilbeault said.
+"We're the fourth largest oil and gas producer.
+We get it.
+It's complicated.
+It's unnerving.
+It creates uncertainty in parts of our country.
+But it's not a reason not to do it."

+CONSENSUS NEEDED FOR ANY DEAL For oil-producing nations, a global deal at COP28 to ditch fossil fuels - even without a firm end date - could signal a political willingness from other nations to slash their use of the lucrative products on which fuel-producing economies rely.

 Negotiators and observers inside the COP28 talks told Reuters that Saudi Arabia, de facto leader of the OPEC oil producers' group, was among the main opponents of a deal to phase out fossil fuels.
-Saudi Arabia's government did not respond to a request for comment on Monday morning.
+Saudi Arabia's government did not respond to a request for comment.

-Deals at U.N. climate summits must be passed by consensus among the nearly 200 countries present.
-COP28 President Sultan al-Jaber has given negotiators until Tuesday to agree on what could be the world's first deal to phase out the use of fossil fuels, the main source of greenhouse gas emissions that cause global warming.

-As the COP28 summit headed into its endgame, U.N.
-Secretary General Antontio Guterres flew back to the conference on Sunday afternoon.
-"I am here to renew my urgent appeal to leaders: Recommit to the 1.5°C warming limit.
-End the fossil fuel age.
-Deliver climate justice," he said in a post on X, formerly known as Twitter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)